gopheracademy/gopheracademy-web/content/composable-pipelines-pattern.md

 ## Generators in Python

-The generator functionality in Python basically means that you create a function that, rather than returning a single data structure once (say for example a list of items), it will return a generator object which can later be iterated over by repeatedly calling its `next()` method or by the shorthand `for item in ...` syntax.
+The generator functionality in Python basically means that you create a function that, rather than returning a single data structure once, like a list of items, it will return a generator object which can later be iterated over by repeatedly calling its `next()` method or by the shorthand `for item in ...` syntax.

-What is special about a generator compared to other *iterables* in Python such as lists (which also support the `for item in ...` syntax), is that the generator will start evaluating itself and yielding output one by one only after iteration has started.
+What is special about a generator compared to other *iterables* in Python such as lists, is that the generator will start evaluating itself and yielding output one by one only after iteration has started.
 Thus, minimal intermediate data is created and stored in memory.

-To give an example, say that we have a file, chr_y.fa containing a little bit of DNA sequence data from the human [Y chromosome](http://en.wikipedia.org/wiki/Y_chromosome), in the ubiquotous [FASTA file format](http://en.wikipedia.org/wiki/FASTA_format), where the ASCII letters A, C, G, T represent their counterparts in the four-letter "[DNA alphabet](http://en.wikipedia.org/wiki/Nucleic_acid_notation)":
+As an example, say that we have a file, `chr_y.fa`, containing a bit of DNA sequence data from the human [Y chromosome](http://en.wikipedia.org/wiki/Y_chromosome) in the ubiquotous [FASTA file format](http://en.wikipedia.org/wiki/FASTA_format), where the ASCII letters A, C, G, T represent their counterparts in the four-letter "[DNA alphabet](http://en.wikipedia.org/wiki/Nucleic_acid_notation)":

 **chr_y.fa:**
 ````fasta